Valency of elements, How can you calculate the valency of each element?

 The valency

-In the chemical reaction, the atoms try to reach the stable state by losing their outermost electrons (as in case of the metals) or by sharing a number of electrons with other atoms (as in case of nonmetals).
+In the chemical reaction, the atoms try to reach the stable state by losing their outermost electrons (as in the case of metals) or by sharing a number of electrons with other atoms (as in the case of nonmetals).

 The valency of the elements or the ions to write the chemical formula of a compound, Chlorine has a valency of 1 as it needs to gain 1 electron to achieve noble gas electronic configuration.